Woman in distress looking at computer with head in hand.

 What Is A Mortgage Grace Period?

-How Long Is A Mortgage Grace Period?
+How Long Is A Grace Period For A Mortgage Payment?

-It merely gives you a little more time to get it paid before late fees and other negative consequences set in.
+To be clear, you should always pay your mortgage on time if you’re able to, and a grace period doesn’t absolve you from having to make the payment.
+It merely gives you a little more time to pay it before late fees and other negative consequences set in.
 It’s also a great feature to have if you accidentally forget to make a payment but catch the mistake before the grace period has expired.

 When Is A Mortgage Payment Considered Late?

-If that falls on a weekend, you may have until the following business day to make that payment, but you should check with your lender to verify these terms.
+If that falls on a weekend, you may have until the following business day to make the payment, but you should check with your lender to verify these terms.
 On the 16th (or following business day), you will be subject to the relevant penalties.

 Is It OK To Pay Within The Mortgage Grace Period?

-Yes – you should always strive to make your mortgage payment on or before its due date.
-The whole idea of a grace period is to allow late payments without consequences, but that doesn’t mean you should rely on it.
-Grace periods are no doubt wonderful to have.
-They save forgetful homeowners lots of money each year, especially if their late penalty is calculated as a percentage of their monthly payment.
+Yes, however, you should always strive to make your mortgage payment on or before its due date.
+The idea of a grace period is to allow late payments without consequences, but that doesn’t mean you should rely on it.

-That said, best practices from a credit score perspective encourage us to make our payments on or before the due date, so always go that route if you can.
 One way to ensure this is to make payments online to avoid mail and bank processing delays.
 An even better solution is to enroll in automatic payments so your payments go through every month on time.

 What If You Can’t Pay Within The Mortgage Grace Period?